Plotting in R#

 Creating composite plots#

-There are two options for making composite plots, or a multi-panel plots.
+There are two options for making composite plots, or a multi-panel plot.

 %%R